Markeljan/jira-rpg/README.md

 Jira RPG is a game app that combines Jira tasks with role-playing gameplay.
 Players progress through the game by completing tasks assigned to them in Jira.
 The app seamlessly integrates with Jira, allowing players to manage their real-world tasks in an interactive and engaging way.
 Perfect for boosting productivity and having fun at the same time.

-# Forge Hello World

-This project contains a Forge app written in JavaScript that displays `Hello World!` in a Jira global page.

-See [developer.atlassian.com/platform/forge/](https://developer.atlassian.com/platform/forge) for documentation and tutorials explaining Forge.

 ## Requirements

 See [Set up Forge](https://developer.atlassian.com/platform/forge/set-up-forge/) for instructions to get set up.